 - T cells that attack the body's own cells undergo negative selection in the thymus or undergo apoptosis in peripheral lymphoid tissues (e.g, lymph nodes, adenoids, Peyer's patches) due to a lack of stimulation.

 - If the selection mechanisms fail, immune cells can attack the body's own cells, which leads to autoimmune inflammation.

 - Mostly idiopathic

-- The presence of autoreactive B lymphocytes causes the production of irregular antibodies, which can trigger various diseases.
+- The presence of autoreactive B cells results in the production of irregular antibodies, which can trigger various diseases.

-- It can also be used as a diagnostic tool (see the table below).
+- Autoantibodies can also be used as a diagnostic tool (see the table below).

 |Overview of autoantibodies|

 |Name||Target||Potentially associated conditions|

 |ANAs) (|| |

 |Antithyroglobulin antibodies|| |